-The condensed interim financial statements of the Company have been prepared on the basis of accounting principles applicable to a going concern under IFRS.
+The financial statements of the Company have been prepared on the basis of accounting principles applicable to a going concern under IFRS.
 The use of these principles under IFRS assumes that the Company will continue in operation for the foreseeable future and will be able to realize assets and discharge its liabilities in the normal course of operations.
 The Company incurs operating losses, which casts significant doubt about the Company's ability to continue as a going concern.

-Management's current strategy is to exercise careful cost control while pursuing opportunities within various market sectors.
-Management recognizes the Company's need to expand its cash reserves in the coming year if it intends to adhere to its sales and marketing plans and has evaluated its potential sources of funds.
+Management's current strategy is careful cost control while pursuing opportunities within various market sectors.
+Management recognizes the Company's need to increase its cash reserves in the coming year if it intends to adhere to its plans and has evaluated its potential sources of funds.
 Although management intends to assess and act on these options throughout the course of the year, there can be no assurance that the steps management take will be successful.